JamesCKorte/mrbias/documentation/basic_analysis_diffusion.md

 ### ROI detection

 The ROI detection for the diffusion phantom is shape based, and uses computer vision techniques to search for landmarks such as circles to determine the location of diffusion vials in the phantom.
 The PDF report includes a visual summary of the ROI detection (Figure 3).
 The visual summary includes the template image and template ROIs to cover the individual vials of the diffusion phantom.
-The detected ROIs are displayed on the geometric image in the original image space of the geometric image (target space) and in the image space of the template (template space).
+The detected ROIs are displayed on the geometric image in its native image space (target space) and in the image space of the template image (template space).
 The axial, sagittal and coronal planes are shown to allow three dimensional assessment.
-Visual inspection of these allows us to conclude that the ROI detection looks reasonable as the coloured circles are located within the circular regions of the phantom.
+Visual inspection of these images allows us to conclude that the ROI detection looks reasonable as the coloured circles are located within the circular regions of the phantom.
 <figure>
   <img src="./assets/roi_detection_diffphan_summary.PNG" alt="TODO">
   <figcaption><b>Figure 3:</b>  <i>a visual summary of the ROI detection performed on a diffusion phantom.
 The figure includes (top row) axial, (middle row) sagittal, and (bottom row) coronal images.
 The (left) template used for ROI detection consists of an image and associated ROIs.
 The (central) detected ROIs are shown on the geometric image, but in the same image space as the template, to assess the ROI detection accuracy.
 Similarly, the (right) detected ROI are shown on the target geometric image.</i></figcaption>